|

 precision production that can be achieved today were impossible

-to achieve.
+to achieve then.
 Resulting motors were bulky and unreliable.

 Those motors that were viable were for the most part rejected